bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-19-grave-of-the-fireflies.md

+---
+layout: post
+title: Grave of the Fireflies
+published: true
+date: 2022-05-19
+readtime: true
+categories: ['ANIME']
+tags: [Animation]
+metadata: 'Japan 1988, 89 mins<br> Director: Isao Takahata'
+pdf: '2022-05-19-grave-of-the-fireflies.pdf'
+---

 In March 1945, as the Pacific War entered its endgame, the United States launched a concerted campaign to destroy Japan’s cities with fire.
 The stated aim was to cripple the country’s industrial base; in practice, civilians were indiscriminately attacked.
 Urban Japan, dense with wood and paper, proved highly vulnerable to incendiary bombs.
 By the war’s end on 15 August, almost all cities of appreciable size lay in ruins.

 On 5 June, incendiaries fell on the eastern part of Kobe, the country’s main overseas port.
 In the ensuing chaos, 14-year-old Akiyuki Nosaka fled his burning home alone.
-Later that day, at a makeshift hospital, he found his
-16-month-old adoptive sister and mother, who was severely burned; his father was never seen again.
+Later that day, at a makeshift hospital, he found his  16-month-old adoptive sister and mother, who was severely burned; his father was never seen again.
 While their mother recovered, Nosaka and his sister drifted between refuges: first a relative’s home near Kobe, then a bomb shelter, and finally an acquaintance’s house in a different province.
 Malnutrition stalked them throughout, eventually taking the little girl’s life on 21 August.

 Nosaka survived to become one of postwar Japan’s most original writers, but the traumas of these months lived on with him, resurfacing time and again in his work.
 He revisited this period in his best-known story, the novella _Grave of the Fireflies_ (1967).